nucleic/enaml/docs/source/examples/ex_focus_traversal.rst

     An example of using the FocusTraversal advanced widget feature.

-    The FocusTraversal is an advanced widget feature for controlling the order in which widgets receive focus during Tab and Shit+Tab keyboard events.
+    The FocusTraversal is an advanced widget feature for controlling the order in which widgets receive focus during Tab and Shift+Tab keyboard events.
 It enables two methods which can be implemented as declarative Enaml functions which will compute the next/previous focus widgets on demand.